 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

 Evaluate your travel priorities

 Find your sweet spot.
-If for you that’s traveling as cheaply as humanly possible, go for it.
+If for you that’s traveling as cheaply as humanly possible, finding the best deal every time, go for it.
 Or if you can do luxury travel all the time, great!
 You do you.